 Bellevue College has multiple resources available for students impacted by COVID19.
-Please check out our general Resource Page and the Office for Diversity, Equity, and Inclusion’s Resource Page, which include more community-based supports.
+Please check out BC’s general Resource Page and the Office for Diversity, Equity, and Inclusion’s Resource Page, which include more community-based supports.

 DRC staff love talking to people and are happy to come to your high school transition fair, resource class, family/parent night, or community resource fair!
 We are happy to: